jentery/mdia200/notes.md

 *Games and Interpersonal Communication*

 During class, we recognized why activities like texting and phone calls involve interpersonal communication even if they do not occur face-to-face or in person.
 What if we pushed that inquiry further to consider video games?
 Can a video game be a conversation?
-Marina Kittaka's *Secrets Agent* will help us address that question.
+Marina Kittaka's *Secrets Agent* will help us to address that question.

 ## Week 3 (Sept.
 18 and 21): Media and Mass Communication